clawpack/doc/doc/googleearth_plotting.rst

   A URL address and path to a remote site hosting a KMZ file you wish to make available on-line.
 See `Publishing your results`_.

+.. attribute:: kml_map_topo_to_latlong : function

+   A function that maps computational coordinates (in meters, for example) to latitude/longitude coordinates.
+This will be called to position PNG overlays, gauges, patch boundaries, and regions boundaries to the latitude longitude box specified in `plotfigure.kml_xlimits` and `plotfigure.kml_ylimits` used by Google Earth.
+   Default : None.

+   See `Mapping topography data to latitude/longitude coordinates`_ for details on how to set this function.

+.. attribute:: kml_use_figure_limits : boolean

+   Set to *True* to indicate that the `plotfigure` limits should be used as axes limits when createin the PNG file.
+If set to *False*, then specific axes limits set in `plotaxes` will be used.
+Default :
+   True.

 plotfigure attributes